earthly/website/blog/_posts/2021-07-08-python-makefile.md

     Learn how to use `make` with Python to automate tasks like running tests, installing dependencies, and cleaning builds.
 Discover the benefits of using `make` in your Python projects and how it can save you time and prevent errors.
 last_modified_at: 2023-07-11
 ---
+**In this article, you'll learn how to automate Python builds with `make`.
+If you want to improve your Python build workflows, Earthly can elevate your `make` automation.
+[Learn more](https://cloud.earthly.dev/login).**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w2UeLF7EEwk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and therefore faster using containerization.
-This article covers using Python with a `makefile`. `make` is sometimes overlooked by Python devs but it can be a pretty helpful tool.**

 Even though Python is regarded as an interpreted language and the files need not be compiled separately, many developers are unaware that you can still use `make` to automate different parts of developing a Python project, like running tests, cleaning builds, and installing dependencies.
 It's honestly an underutilized function, and by integrating it into your routine, you can save time and avoid errors.